yeehanchung/yeehanchung/README.md

 ### Hi 👋

 - My name is Yeehan.
-- Currently working at Eezee Singapore as a Full-stack Engineer.
+- Currently working at Eezee Singapore as a Front End Engineer.
-- Started as a junior Full-stack developer, and gradually specializes in Front-end engineering.
+- Started as a Full Stack Dev.
+Keen to touch Back end in the near future as it is fun.

 ### 3 things about me